 Seattle, Washington has very strong employment numbers for full-time workers between the ages of 25 and 34.
 According to Census Bureau estimates, in 2017, the labor force participation rate was greater than 91% – the third-highest rate for this metric overall – and the unemployment rate was 2.4% for the population between ages 25 and 34 – the sixth-highest rate for this metric overall.
-Moreover, earnings for full-time workers are relatively high as well.
-The median annual income for full-time workers in 2017 was $86,822, a top-15 rate.
+Moreover, earnings are relatively high as well.
+The median annual household income in 2017 was $86,822, a top-15 rate.

 The Emerald City has high median earnings, but it’s also expensive.
 In 2017, median gross rent was more than $1,500 per month, which is the second-highest median gross rent of any city in our top 10 – behind only that of San Francisco.

 10. Charlotte, NC